 Downland had recently purchased an unoccupied mill next door to the factory and had expansion plans for the new premises to house a large piece of machinery that the company had recently invested in.
 The new warehouse had an uninsulated roof at a ceiling height of 10m and no existing form of heat present.

-OKEL’s Director Mark Stephenson attended an onsite meeting with the client’s Operations Director and Factory Manager to understand their heating requirements; including overall aims of the heating project, temperature requirements for the machinery to operate most effectively, operating hours and number of staff to be based in the neighbouring warehouse.
+OKEL’s Director, Mark Stephenson met with Downland’s Operations Director and Factory Manager to understand the project; including the overall aims, temperature requirements for the machinery to operate most effectively, operating hours and the number of staff to be based in the neighbouring warehouse.

-Warm air heating was chosen to heat our client’s premises as its recognised as one of the most cost effective and efficient ways of heating large industrial space.
-The characteristics of the units contributes to very low energy consumption and high energy savings are achieved in comparison to conventional unit air heaters.
+Warm air heating was chosen to heat our client’s premises as its recognised as one of the most cost-effective and efficient ways of heating large industrial spaces.

 The Carbon Trust estimates that the use of destratification fans in industrial buildings with high ceilings and operating a warm air heating system can reduce energy consumption by 20%.

-In addition to the warm air and destratification system OKEL fitted clear transparent heavy-duty PVC strip curtains to prevent heat from escaping via the entrances into the rooms adjacent to the warehouse.
+In addition to the warm air and destratification system, OKEL fitted clear transparent heavy-duty PVC strip curtains to prevent heat from escaping via the entrances of the rooms adjacent to the warehouse.

-On completion of the installation our lead engineer arranged a training / handover session with our client to ensure they were confident on the capabilities of the heaters and able to maximise the efficiencies by effective use of the intelligent thermostatic controls.
+Our Lead Engineer also arranged a training session with Downland to ensure they were confident in the capabilities of the heaters and able to make effective use of the intelligent thermostatic controls.

-12 Months after the successful installation of Phase 1, OKEL were approached by our client to deliver a Phase 2 project to heat an unused area of the factory that was also to become occupied as part of our client’s latest expansion plans – Phase 2 works were completed in March 2018.
+12 months after the successful installation, OKEL were approached by Downland once more to deliver a Phase 2 project.
+This second project was to heat an unused area of the factory as part of the latest expansion plans.